 The Evidence Is Encouraging

 While these changes are real, they’re not destiny.
-Regular exercise addresses every single factor, maintaining vitality, strength, and independence regardless of age.
-Evidence from O”Bryan et al. (2022) shows men in their 60s, 70s, and 80s can make substantial fitness improvements with consistent training.
-Westcott (2012) found that resistance training in adults aged 60 and older consistently improved insulin sensitivity, resting blood pressure, and functional movement quality, concrete outcomes that matter greatly for independence and longevity.
+Regular exercise addresses every single factor.
+O’Bryan et al. (2022) showed men in their 60s, 70s, and 80s can make substantial fitness improvements with consistent progressive resistance training.
+Westcott (2012) found that resistance training in adults aged 60 and older consistently improved insulin sensitivity, resting blood pressure, and functional movement quality, concrete outcomes that matter for independence and longevity.
+Karinkanta et al. (2015) followed adults for 5 years after a combined resistance and balance-jumping program and reported a measurable reduction in injurious falls and fractures, reinforcing that what you build in your sixties pays dividends across the decade that follows.
+The realistic expectation is steady, non-dramatic progress: a few more reps at the same form, a heavier grocery bag without winded breath, and fewer protest signals from the knees when you stand up from the floor.

 The Essential 5-Minute Functional Fitness Routine